-MRS. KRISTINE BLACKBURN
+MRS. BLACKBURN

-Textbook: Excursions in Literature: Bob Jones University Press, Johnny Tremain by Esther Forbes, A Christmas Carol by Charles Dickens, Across Five Aprils by Irene Hunt, In Search of Honor by Donnalynn Hess, The Outsiders by S.E.
+Textbook: Excursions in Literature: Bob Jones University Press, Johnny Tremain by Esther Forbes, Across Five Aprils by Irene Hunt, The Outsiders by S.E.
 Hinton

 Through the lens of a Biblical worldview, literature based units will allow students to grow in ability to comprehend classic and modern texts, compare and contrast, analyze and draw connections, expand and strengthen vocabulary and to be exposed to a variety of historical and cultural contexts.
 In addition to class discussions and group projects, students will practice daily language activities including writing, grammar, annotation exercises, greek and latin, editing and word study with culminating writing projects emphasizing defending a thesis, using textual evidence, and stylistic technique.
 All units include writing projects, vocabulary, grammar, literature analysis, and Biblical application.